Mat-Zawadzki/Analytics-Power-BI-Report/README.md

 <br>

 ## Project Overview
 This project focuses on analyzing and visualizing data from various sources to gain valuable insights into business operations by presenting findings from different tables in PowerBi.
-There is a creating
+Hacing completed the project I ran some SQL queries to find some additional information!

 <br>